storj/design-docs/20240129-satellite-managed-encryption.md

 The file browser in the UI should generate access credentials using the passphrase from the satellite KMS, and no path encryption.

-#### External Updates

 ###### WebAssembly

 * Wasm functionality must be updated to allow the Satellite UI to properly generate access credentials with path encryption disabled.
 [Code for reference](https://github.com/storj/storj/blob/a62929fd5757a40eda5d0b044ad2cefc14708410/satellite/console/consolewasm/access.go#L22-L29).

-###### Uplink and Bindings
-* New versions of Uplink (uplink-cli, libuplink and the uplink-c) can be updated to check for the new flag on the project, and automatically create accesses with the correct rules during commands like `uplink setup` and `uplink access create`.
-* Our [bindings](https://github.com/storj-thirdparty) for other languages should also be reviewed and possibly updated to work properly as well.
-They should not allow for setting custom passphrases for Satellite Managed Encryption projects.

-This will allow new Uplink versions to properly handle "raw API keys" (access keys without information like satellite or encryption embedded) for "satellite-managed-encryption" projects.

-These changes are technically unnecessary if the UI is updated to not provide raw API keys for satellite-managed-encryption projects.
-However, it may be useful to make these changes to Uplink so that future versions of Uplink can use raw API keys even for satellite-managed-encryption projects.

 ## Reminders